tech-zero/ccnp-encor/labs/_ciscopress/lab1/README.md

 ### Objective
 This lab reviews some of the configuration and troubleshooting concepts covered in the ENCOR 350-401 Exam Topics.

+### Topology
+In this lab, complete the configuration of the network so that:
++ There is full end-to-end reachability.
+All PCs should be able to ping Loopback 0 on the ISP router.
++ Hosts have reliable default gateway support in the event of a failure at the distribution layer.
++ Management protocols such as NetFlow, SNMP, syslog, NTP, and AAA are operational within the HQ Network part of the topology.

+Be careful to verify that your configurations meet the provided specifications and that the devices perform as required.
+Initial   configuration scripts and answer scripts are available on the Cisco Press website.
+You need to register your book to access this bonus content.
+For information on how to register your book, see the Introduction.

+For this review lab, you need three routers (IOS, IOSv, or IOS XE), three switches (Layer 2/Layer 3), and four Windows or Linux PCs.

+---
 ![Lab topology](https://github.com/tech-zero/assets/blob/main/images/gns3-img2.png)

 ---